emma-trowbridge/personalprojects/README-Jojowebsite.md

-jojo is a beginner website I created as a personal project to familirize myself with HTML, CSS, and Javascript.
-I'm currently not finished, I've put in on the backburner to learn other coding languages.
+jojo is a beginner website I created as a personal project to familiarize myself with HTML, CSS, and Javascript.
+I'm currently not finished, I've put in on the back burner to learn other coding languages.
+Index.html is the homepage and there are clickable links to go to other code.